Jun Jin, PhD

 Research

-Generally, I am interested in Robotics and Machine Learning research.
-Specifically, I focus on topics in robotic reinforcement learning which intersects with embodied artificial intelligence, the theory of predictive coding, continual learning and open-ended learning agents.
-In applied research, I am starting projects in AI for construction (optimal and multi-modal construction planning agents, robotics for infrastructure maintenance) and healthcare robotics.
+I am interested in Robotics and Machine Learning research.
+Specifically, I focus on topics in robotic reinforcement learning, which intersects with embodied artificial intelligence, the theory of predictive coding, continual learning, and open-ended learning agents.

-Robotics is the future!
-But we need human-centered autonomy!
-My long-term goal is to develop general learning architectures and algorithms to make robots agile to move, easier to program, and human-aware to interact with, which in all compose my vision for the future of robotics and artificial intelligence: Human-Centered Autonomy.
-To learn more about my research please visit my personal website.
+My long-term goal is to develop scalable learning architectures and algorithms to make robots agile to move, easier to program, and human-aware to interact with, which in all compose my vision for the future of robotics and artificial intelligence: Human-Centered Autonomy.
+Visit my website for more details.

 Announcements

-I am looking for highly motivated students to join my group, the University of Alberta Human-Centered Autonomy Lab.
-If you expect a strong reply from me.
-Students in my group will have the chance to join the Amii student intra-network that provides abundant resources regarding funding, computing, and industrial connections.
+I love working with students!
+I am looking for highly motivated students to join my group, the Human-Centered Autonomy Lab.
+Read here if you expect a strong reply from me.
+Students in my group will be able to join the Amii student intra-network, which provides abundant resources regarding funding, computing, and industrial connections.